nikogura/nikogura.com/GitOps.md

 That's not GitOps.
 That's a human applying a file to a cluster.
 The fact that the file came from a git repository doesn't make it GitOps any more than printing an email makes it a fax.

 We spent years as an industry learning that SSH-ing into production servers to make changes was a bad idea.
 No audit trail.
 No reproducibility.
-No way to know what changed, when, or by whom.
+No way to really know what changed, when, or by whom.
+You may have some idea from logs and file permissions, but it's a tenuous trail at best.
 No way to roll back except "SSH in again and hope you remember what it looked like before."
 We replaced that with configuration management, immutable infrastructure, and infrastructure as code.

 `kubectl apply` from a laptop is the same thing wearing a Kubernetes t-shirt.
 You're SSH-ing into your cluster with extra steps.
 The manifest might be version-controlled, but the act of applying it isn't.
 The cluster doesn't know where the change came from, whether it was reviewed, or whether it matches what's in git.
 You've reproduced every problem we solved by getting off of production servers, just in a different context.